yulefu/COVID_Tweet_Sentiment_Classifier/README.md

      ```bash
      jupyter notebook
      ```
-  3. Open the notebook in your browser and execute the cells.
+  3. Open the yulefu_nlp.ipynb notebook in your browser and execute the cells.
  - **Or, you can follow the instructions below to run specific .py files:**

 ---